SalesforceCommerceCloud/commerce-sdk/README.md

 ## Setup

-All these commands can both be ran from the root as well as within a package in the repo.
+All of these commands can be run from either the repo root or the package root.

     # To setup
     npm install